conversejs/converse.js/docs/source/developer_api.rst

 ==================

 Publich API methods are those methods that are accessible on the global ``window.converse`` object.
-They are public, because any Javascript in the page can call them.
+They are public, because any JavaScript in the page can call them.
 Public methods therefore don't expose any sensitive or closured data.
 To do that, you'll need to create a plugin, which has access to the private API method.